youdonotexist/only-fans.cam/README.md

 OnlyFans is a social media platform dedicated to fans of all types - ceiling fans, desk fans, industrial fans, and more!
 Share your favorite fans, follow other enthusiasts, and engage with a community that shares your passion.

+WARNING: THIS WAS BUILT AS AN EXPERIMENT UTILIZING AN CODING AGENT (Jetbrains Junie to be exact).

 ## Tech Stack

 ### Frontend